NP-Robotics/disinfection-robot/README.md

 ### Start the project...

-Open three separate terminals and `cd` into the project's root folder (don't forget the virtual environment):
+Open three separate terminals and `cd` into the project's root folder (and activate your virtual environment):

 To start the local react webpage,